-The basis of our experiment was based on research questions defined in section four upon which statistical tests were carried out.
+The basis of our experiment was based on research questions defined in section five upon which statistical tests were carried out.
 First, we aim to compare the effectiveness of combination of supervised with unsupervised learners with using individual classifier for detection.
 Second is to examine whether the detection rate of model depends on the quality of extracted features, feature extraction and selection techniques.
-To this end, features were extracted and selected using PSO and Apriori-PSO extraction and selection techniques, three classifiers adopted for classification are CMAR (classification-based Multiple Association Rule), NN (Neural Network), and Bayes classifiers (BC).
+To this end, features were extracted and selected using PSO and Apriori-PSO extraction and selection techniques, three adopted classification classifiers for are CMAR (classification-based Multiple Association Rule), NN (Neural Network), and Bayes classifiers (BC).

-Since the accuracy (ACC), false positive rate (FPR), and true positive rate depend on the quality of features and classifier and measure the effectiveness of classifiers, the results display in table 2 and figure 5 and figure 6 obtained as a result of combination of three classifiers with selectors AA, PSO, and AA-PSO over a number of iterations as given below:
+Since the accuracy (ACC), false positive rate (FPR), and true positive rate depend on the quality of features and classifier and measure the effectiveness of classifiers, the results display in table 1 and figure 3 (a and b) obtained as a result of combination of three classifiers with selectors AA, PSO, and AA-PSO over a number of iterations as given below: